lorinc/ai-pilot-assessment-engine/README.md

 # AI Pilot Assessment Engine

 An **exploratory assessment system** that helps organizations understand their AI readiness through conversational factor assessment and project evaluation.
+(Everything that influences the feasibility of an AI pilot is a "factor" in this system.)

-**No effort is ever lost.** Every conversation builds cumulative evidence about your organization's factors, making project evaluations more confident over time.
+**No effort is ever lost.**
+- Every conversation builds cumulative evidence about your organization's factors, making project evaluations more confident over time.
+- Your data is yours, always available to export in LLM or human-friendly formats.
+- Your data is safe, LLM will send you a signed NDA the second you ask for it.

 ---